danieljohnevans/danieljohnevans.github.io/index.md

                 <div class="col-sm-5">
                     <h3>education</h3>
                         <p>
-                            M.A. in Literary and Cultural Studies, <i>Carnegie Mellon University </i>, expected 2019
+                            M.A. in Literary and Cultural Studies, <i>Carnegie Mellon University </i>, 2019
                         </p>
                         <p>
                             B.A. in History with a concentration in Russian and Eastern European Studies, <i>College of the Holy Cross </i>, 2011, Phi Alpha Theta